chrys-exaucet/Real-Time-Face-Recognition/README.md

 # FaceApp Face-Recognition

 ## I. Purpose
 A real time face recognition and authentication application, with additional image processing in a user's gallery.

+## II.
+Prerequisites
+  - MatlabR2020a or higher
+  - App Designer
+  - Computer Vision Toolbox
+  - Image Processing Toolbox
+  - Statistics and Machine Learning Toolbox
+  - Matlab Support Package for USB Webcams

+## III.
+Technologies

+1. *Viola-Jones* algorithm for face detection.
+More about it [here](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework)
+2. *Eigenfaces* for face recognition and tracking.
+More about it [here]()

+## IV.
+Application Structure

 1. Authentication
 The application opens on an authentication or registration interface by facial recognition.